spencer-shadley/completed-class/01-Class-Content/03-JavaScript/README.md

 * Explain the importance of objects in JavaScript and create objects containing both properties and methods
 * Explain and implement the difference between function declarations and expressions
 * Explain and implement comparison and logical operators

+## Unit Algorithms

+Starting this week, we are going to begin providing weekly algorithm problems for you to work on.
+Go through each problem in the [03-Algorithms folder](./03-Algorithms).
+Spend up to a few hours trying to solve each problem without looking at the solution.
+If you're unable to solve a problem, study the solution to understand why it works then come back and try again later.
+Ask your instructional staff for help during office hours if you're having trouble understanding anything.

 ## Homework: Password Generator